servo/book/src/design-documentation/script.md

 In essence, Crown just checks that you do not forgotten to root things and you will sometimes see certain lints in the code talking to crown such as `#[cfg_attr(crown, allow(crown::unrooted_must_root))]`.
 These essentially disable crown and should only be used in very specific circumstances.

 But there is another piece of the puzzle.
 CanGC.
-Some methods interacting with the DOM will never have any change of starting GC operations.
+Some method interacting with the DOM will never have any chance of starting GC operations.
 So we can relax our requirement there.
 As the name implies, if a function takes this argument it means that it can have a GC operation in the middle of it and crown needs to check it.

 ```rust